 Responses should be based on behavior over the past 90 days

-NOTE: Addiction is progressive, chronic and 100% recoverable when treated.
+NOTE: Addiction is progressive, chronic, and 100% recoverable when treated.

 consultation.
 Use this brief screening tool to help determine if further action is recommended.

-For help in selecting the proper level of treatment in your area please contact our office.
+For help in selecting the proper level of treatment in your area, please contact our office.

-Life Experiences that could contribute to developing the disorder include:
+Life experiences that could contribute to developing the disorder include:

 There are both inpatient and outpatient treatment options and well individual clinicians and support groups available for assistance.
-If you have questions about getting help or how to empower someone you care to seek assistance, call Heather Fisher today for a free phone consultation.
+If you have questions about getting help or how to empower someone you care to seek assistance, call Heather Fisher today at 833.771.1853, or contact us online for a free consultation.